Octavius Catto Scholarship

 - Complete the FAFSA (Free Application for Federal Student Aid) each year* and document an Expected Family Contribution (EFC) of $8,000 or less

-- Enter college ready or one level below college ready in English and/or Math
+- Enter college ready or one level below college ready in both English and Math

 How to Apply

-Why is it important for the City to invest in this type of program?
+Why is it important for the City to invest in this type of scholarship?

 What will the Catto Scholarship include?

-- Funding to cover the remainder of their tuition and fees after federal and state funding and other aid are applied.
-Funding is available to those students for up to three years at Community College of Philadelphia
+- Funding to cover the remainder of their tuition and fees after and federal grants are first considered

-- $1,500 to meet needs for food, transportation and books
+- Up to $1,500 each semester to meet needs for food, transportation and books

 - Support from a team of academic advisors, coaches, navigators and other staff who are dedicated to making sure that students meet their goals and stay on track